The Avery Scholarship

 The Avery Scholarship is named after the Avery Research Center for African American History and Culture located in downtown Charleston, formally the Avery Normal Institute, a private school educating African Americans from 1865–1954.
 Currently they are an archive, small museum, and historical center.
 The mission of Avery is: To collect, preserve, and document the history and culture of African Americans in Charleston and the South Carolina Lowcountry.

-Avery has a long distinguished history with its immense commitment to the education of African Americans specifically, and the community at large that it was only fitting that this scholarship was created to help underrepresented freshman and transfer students fund an excellent education while gaining valuable skill sets as Avery Scholars.
+Avery has a long distinguished history with its immense commitment to the education of, and concerning, African Americans specifically, and the community at large that it was only fitting that this scholarship was created to help underrepresented freshman fund an excellent education while gaining valuable skill sets as Avery Scholars.

 There is no application for an Avery Scholarship.
 The Avery Scholarship was established to increase enrollment of first generation, underserved and economically disadvantaged students.
 Selection is competitive and is based on a combination of a student’s overall academic profile and financial need.
 Priority will be given to legal residents of South Carolina who were admitted by and have completed the FAFSA by March 1.
 Other information will come from a student’s admissions application.
 Students receiving an Avery Scholarship are not eligible to receive the Palmetto Promise.